shibambhagat/Ola_Ride_Dataset_SQL_query/README.md

 ```sql
 SELECT * FROM Top_5_Customers;
 ```
-- **Purpose**: Identify the most frequent customers.
+- **Purpose**: Identify the most frequent customers, which is useful for targeting loyal customers with special offers or promotions.
+- **Real-life Use Case**: Can be used to offer loyalty rewards or personalized marketing to the most frequent riders.
-- **Output**: Lists the top 5 customers who have booked the most rides, helping target loyal customers for promotions.
+- **Output**: Lists the top 5 customers who have booked the most rides, helping to identify the most engaged users.

 ---